 Sharing your movies is now simpler and easier than before.
 The Export & Share (previously called Publish +Share) panel contains everything you need, to save and share your finished project.
-You can save your project for viewing on the web, mobile phone, computer, DVD, Blu-ray disc, and more.
+You can save your project for viewing on the web, mobile phone, computer, DVD, and more.

 The Export & Share option includes all the available export formats in a single panel.
 Individual tabs on the Export & Share panel represent the various media options that you can choose from.